dougbtv/cni-hero-hands-on/README.md

     hostNetwork: true
 ```

-Now we can see the binaries on disk...
+Now we can see the binaries on the host's disk...

+Since we're running KIND (kubernetes in docker), we'll need to "docker exec" to see our "host" (in quotes because it's kind of a "pretend host" if-you-will)

 ```bash
 $ docker exec -it cni-demo-worker ls /opt/cni/bin -lathr